KenT2/pipresents-kms/README.md

 PI PRESENTS  - Version 1.5.3 (KMS)
 ==================================

+ 'KMS' is the the current stable version of Pi Presents.
+However it requires the Legacy RPi OS Bullseye which is likely to be end of life in October 2025 and it is not compatible with the RPi Model 5.
+A newer version, pipresents-gtk, which is in Beta Test, will work on the preferred RPi OS Bookworm and RPi Model 5

- 'KMS' is the only fully supported version of Pi Presents.
-It is currently in a public Beta Test phase and is proving reliable.
-It works on Legacy RPi OS Bullseye and has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.
+ KMS has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.

 TO INSTALL PIPRESENTS-KMS